obsidian-language/obsidian-c/README.md

 ## Why Build Obsidian?

-C++ has long been the standard for high-performance applications, but its extensive history has introduced significant technical debt, complicating further advancements.
-We believe that creating a new language from the ground up—free from the legacy constraints of C/C++—is the optimal solution to these issues.
-Obsidian is designed to provide a language with a clean syntax, modular architecture, and contemporary features, facilitating a smoother transition from C++ without compromising on performance.
+C++ has significant technical debt due to its long history.
+Obsidian aims to solve this by offering a new language with clean syntax, modular architecture, and modern features, ensuring a smooth transition from C++ without losing performance.

-Obsidian is not intended to replace modern languages like Go, Swift, or Rust; rather, it is tailored for scenarios where moving away from C/C++ is impractical due to design or performance constraints.
+Obsidian is not meant to replace languages like Go, Swift, or Rust but is designed for cases where moving away from C/C++ is impractical.

 ## Language Goals